Lillie Langtry: Death

 In the United States the death of Lillie Langtry was front page news for the New York Times.
-'Actress, Once called World's Greatest Beauty succumbs to Heart Disease and Influenza.'
 The article, with the streamer 'was idolized by society', was continued with a large obituary at page 12.

 The Washington Post reported the news on page 13, but still in a prominent way: a friend of King of Edward VII and one of the most popular women of stage had died.
-On 17 February 1929 the Washington Post continued: especially in New York the former actress was adored, but this didn't spoil the famous English beauty.
+On 17 February 1929 the Washington Post continued: 'especially in New York the former actress was adored, but this didn't spoil the famous English beauty.'

 The Los Angeles Times paid tribute to the former actress and her 'notable career' on page 1.